Fiorentina struggling to find purple patch

-Europa Conference League: Fiorentina struggling to match past glories as they visit Hearts
+Europa Conference League: Fiorentina lacking goals as they face Hearts

 Last updated on .From the section European Football